khaledk2/leb-beta/docs/installation/nginx.rst

 Running NGINX container
 =======================

 To run the container, the user first needs to set up the sub-folder in their own machine.
-The default Nginx configuration file, certs folder, and logs folder will be copied into this sub folder.
+The default NGINX configuration file, certs folder, and logs folder will be copied into this sub folder.
 This then gets binded to the directory "/home/nginx_user" in the container.
 The container is also currently saved under the name localenterobase/nginx:1.0.

 * The Docker container takes three different args (setup, test, run) detailed below.

   * **setup** - used to setup the file structure on the host machine.
-  * **test** - ensure that a valid .conf file is being used for nginx.
+  * **test** - ensure that a valid .conf file is being used for NGINX.
-  * **run** - run the nginx server.
+  * **run** - run the NGINX server.
 * The directory structure needs to be set up on the host machine.
 To do this, you can use the docker image by using the following command:

   ::

     sudo docker run --rm -v $HOME/nginx:/home/nginx_user/:z localenterobase/nginx:1.0 setup

 * NOTE: The above command will create the folder in the home directory in the local machine.
-If you wish to install it in a specific location change $HOME to the directory you wish to set up the nginx files in.
+If you wish to install it in a specific location change $HOME to the directory you wish to set up the NGINX files in.

 * The directory structure is setup as follows: